 History and reruns

 The scheduler keeps track of every instance of the schedule.
 The history is useful to triage errors if any, fix and rerun a particular instance.
-When an instance is rerun, the exact context is replicated.
+When an instance is a rerun, the exact context is replicated.
 The screenshot shows an error in instance no. 14 and its rerun.